waizui/waizui.github.io/posts/spherical_harmonics/spherical_harmonics.md

 ```

 I've tested with two types of environment light.
-The results shows following,
+Notice that the approximated light getting more
-notice that the approximated light getting more accurate while increasing degree of SH.
+accurate while increasing degree of SH.

 ![rec1](./sh_rec1.png)